• Skip to primary navigation

 Jump to Recipe Print Recipe

-My gluten-free molasses cookies are incredibly chewy and feature deep molasses notes and warm hints of holiday spices.
+These gluten-free molasses cookies are incredibly chewy and feature deep molasses notes and warm hints of holiday spices.
 This post is sponsored by Bob’s Red Mill and contains affiliate links.
 Please see my disclosures.

-Molasses cookies are soft-baked and chewy whereas gingersnap cookies bake longer and turn out crispy and crunchy.
+Molasses cookies are soft-baked and chewy, whereas gingersnap cookies bake longer and turn out crispy and crunchy.

 Baking with Molasses

-Best Flour to Use for Gluten-Free Cookie Baking
+Best Flour for Gluten-Free Cookie Baking

 Gluten-Free Molasses Cookies on a tray with Bob's Red Mill flour in background

-My gluten-free molasses cookies are fairly easy and straightforward to make.
+My gluten-free molasses cookies are fairly easy to make.
+You’ll need the following ingredients:

 • 2 teaspoons baking soda